Comfortable and Furious

 Who’s Afraid Of Virginia Woolf?
 (1966)

 Marital bliss has been described in many ways.
 “Death by 1,000 cuts” (Matt Cale) or “The state or condition of a community consisting of a master, a mistress and two slaves, making in all, two”(Ambrose Bierce).
-There are also many stages, the first being Disillusionment, which is the stage of marriage following Romance and before Misery.
+There are also many stages, one being Disillusionment, which is the stage of marriage following Romance and before Misery.
 The marriage of John and Martha had apparently gone well beyond that final stage.
 This is Mike Nichol’s masterful adaptation of Who’s Afraid Of Virginia Woolf?
 Fueled by copious amounts of alcohol and catalyzed by an after party visit by a new young professor and his mousey wife, we are treated to 2 hours and 11 minutes of the pain and anguish of a rocky marriage.

 Who's Afraid of Virginia Woolf? – The Movie Bucket List